Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Context-Awareness in Trust Zone

 In our model, the backhaul network at any time instant is considered to be in one among several predefined states.
 Every state describes a specific combination of CSSR range and network state.
 According to the CSSR level, we defined three basic network states: \textit{healthy}, \textit{unhealthy} and \textit{disconnected}.
 Additionally, the network operator may recognize network disasters and take necessary measures to repair the backhaul connection, for which we set an extra state \textit{under recovery}.

 Usually, the CSSR does not vary fiercely but smoothly, so only fluctuations between neighbor CSSR levels are considered, as we illustrate with solid arrows in Fig.~\ref{fig:cssr_as_markov}.
-Nevertheless, as mentioned in Sec.~\ref{subsec:challenges}, some disasters and cyber-attacks, although rarely happen, can cause sudden disconnection of backhauls.
+Nevertheless, as mentioned in Sec.~\ref{subsec:challenges}, some disasters and cyber-attacks, although rarely happen, can cause sudden disconnection of backhaul.
 In this case, the backhaul connection will fail to autonomously recover by itself, unless manual repair is taken.
 Therefore, in the model we enabled unidirectional transitions from the \textit{healthy} and \textit{unhealthy} states to the \textit{disconnected} state, which are illustrated with dotted arrows in Fig.~\ref{fig:cssr_as_markov}.
 Furthermore, the network operator will take autonomous or manual measures to recover the backhaul network only when it is not healthy, and the recovery process will continuously improve the CSSR until it becomes healthy again, as denoted with the dashed arrows in Fig.~\ref{fig:cssr_as_markov}.
 By training the model with historical log data of the network operator, we are able to estimate the transition probabilities and predict the future CSSR.
-An example output of our Markov chain is depicted in Fig.~\ref{fig:cssr_as_markov_example}{, where the state transition probability matrix is
+A demonstrative example output of our Markov chain is depicted in Fig.~\ref{fig:cssr_as_markov_example}, which is generated from an artificial state transition probability matrix $\mathbf{T}$ of